eamonnk/azfund/Modules/M02-Core Azure Services/L05-Azure Management Tools/05-Walkthrough-Create VMs from a script with Azure PowerShell.md

 Finish this walkthrough by completing the steps that follow, or by reading through them.

-> **Note**: The screenshots throughout this walkthrough are Windows specific, but the PowerShell commands will run on any suitable Operating System platform within Azure PowerShell.
+> **Note**: The screenshots throughout this walkthrough are Windows specific, but the PowerShell commands will run on any suitable Operating System platform with Azure PowerShell.

 ### Prerequisites

 - An active Azure subscription is required.
 If you do not have an Azure subscription, create a <a href="https://azure.microsoft.com/free/" target="_blank"><span style="color: #0066cc;">free Azure account</span></a> before you begin.
-- The Azure PowerShell module requires *Windows PowerShell* 5.1 or higher on Windows, or *PowerShell Core* 6.0 on Windows, Linux, macOS and ARM.
+- Installing the Azure PowerShell module requires *Windows PowerShell* 5.1 or higher on Windows, or *PowerShell Core* 6.0 on Windows, Linux, macOS and ARM.
 Follow these instructions for <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6" target="_blank"><span style="color: #0066cc;">Installing various versions of PowerShell</span></a> on your local machine.
 - You must have a text editor installed to write a new PowerShell script.

 ### Steps